top of page

 If there’s a single place on earth where simulation drives how militaries actually fight, it’s Orlando in early December.

-I/ITSEC 2025 once again turned the Orange County Convention Centre into the epicentre of the global modelling and simulation community, where thousands of uniformed users, engineers, acquisition teams and innovators all circling the same question:
+I/ITSEC 2025 once again turned the Orange County Convention Centre into the epicentre of the global modelling and simulation community.
+Thousands of uniformed users, engineers, acquisition teams, and innovators all circled the same question:

 How do we “optimise training to ensure operational dominance”?

 For BlueRoom Simulations, I/ITSEC 2025 was more than just another big show.
-It was our first year exhibiting side-by-side with our exclusive U.S. partner, Hui Huliau, and our first time telling a unified story to the U.S. services about how Mixed Reality can close some very specific gaps in their Live-Virtual-Constructive (LVC) training ecosystems.
+It was our first year exhibiting side-by-side with our exclusive U.S. partner, Hui Huliau.
+It was also our first time telling a unified story to the U.S. services about how Mixed Reality can close specific gaps in their Live-Virtual-Constructive (LVC) training ecosystems.

-Walk any aisle at I/ITSEC and you’re really walking through the centre of simulation in the US – home to the U.S. Army’s Program Executive Office Simulation, Training and Instrumentation (PEO STRI) and a dense cluster of government, industry and academic players who build the systems that train U.S. forces.
+Walking any aisle at I/ITSEC means walking through the centre of simulation in the U.S. This venue is home to the U.S. Army’s Program Executive Office Simulation, Training and Instrumentation (PEO STRI).
+It also hosts a dense cluster of government, industry, and academic players who build the systems that train U.S. forces.

 Across services, the theme is the same:

-Preserve realism where it actually matters – tactics, decisions, procedures, team coordination.
+• Preserve realism where it actually matters – tactics, decisions, procedures, and team coordination.

 Where BlueRoom Fits: The “Real-Hands” Layer in the LVC Stack

-But there’s a layer that often gets less attention: the point where human hands meet real equipment in tight, messy, high-consequence spaces:
+But there’s a layer that often gets less attention: the point where human hands meet real equipment in tight, messy, high-consequence spaces.
+This includes:

-It lets them protect flight hours, ship time and range access by moving much of the close-in, hands-on training into MR.
+• It allows them to protect flight hours, ship time, and range access by moving much of the close-in, hands-on training into MR.

-It gives them a way to measure and repeat fine-motor and procedural skills with the same discipline they already apply to gunnery scores or simulator events.
+• It provides a way to measure and repeat fine-motor and procedural skills with the same discipline they already apply to gunnery scores or simulator events.

 Exhibiting with Hui Huliau: Capability + Contracting Power

-How to put the right security, export and compliance frameworks around promising new tech.
+• How to establish the right security, export, and compliance frameworks around promising new technology.

 Conversations That Stuck With Us